fernaspiazu/phone-directory/README.md

 * `$ mvn clean tomcat7:run-war`

-The above command will clean, install, package and run the Web app inside a Tomcat Embedded ([See Tomcat Maven Plugin](http://tomcat.apache.org/maven-plugin.html))
+The above command will clean, install, package and run the Web app inside a Tomcat Embedded ([See Tomcat Maven Plugin](http://tomcat.apache.org/maven-plugin.html)).
+The application will listening on port 8080.

 License
 -------